Paulos-ui/alx-interview/README.md

 # Alx-interview
-   In this respository, it's all about test of codes given out the right output
+   In this respository, it's all about test of codes given out the right output.